Thermodynamics-informed neural networks for physically realistic mixed reality: Introduction

 In most of the cases, virtual worlds are required to resemble our real world as much as possible, so many disciplines come into play (traditionally, computer graphics and computer vision).
 However, virtual worlds need to be dynamic rather than static so the user can responsively interact with a changing virtual world.
 From that perspective, physics simulation plays a major role and it is required to be real-time.
 On the one hand, current real-time physic engines rely on severe simplifications of the governing dynamical equations and are limited to very simple material models and constitutive phenomena.
 On the other hand, classical engineering methods for solid and fluid simulations, such as the finite element or finite differences methods, have the consistency of decades of theoretical research in terms of the convergence to a consistent physical solution but are too expensive to achieve real-time framerates.
 However, these last methods can be used to generate a rich and consistent database to train a fast AI accelerated by the recent advances in machine learning procedures.

-In this work, we aim to merge the physical consistency of classical simulation methods with the speed of real-time physics engine algorithms using deep learning in nonlinear solid mechanics.
-The results are, unlike previous works, consistent with the laws of thermodynamics by construction and are able to achieve real-time performance in general load cases which were not previously seen by the network.
+In this work, we aim to merge the physical consistency of classical simulation methods with the speed of real-time physics engines using a deep learning approach to develop a real-time interactive simulator.
+Although the formulation is general for a wide variety of dynamical systems, in this work we focus on nonlinear solid mechanics.
+The results are consistent with the laws of thermodynamics by construction and are able to achieve real-time performance in general load cases which were not previously seen by the network.
 In \mysecref{sec:related}, we explore some of the related work involving real-time reality simulators and physics-informed deep learning.
 In \mysecref{sec:methods} we introduce the thermodynamically-informed graph neural networks together with the vision and visualization system used to record the demo videos. \mysecref{sec:results} shows the application of the proposed algorithm in two different solids together with error plots, and future work, limitations and conclusions are provided in \mysecref{sec:conc}.